achendev/justcode/README.md

 ## ⚙️ How It Works

-The system consists of two main components:
+The system consists of a Chrome Extension that can operate in two different backend modes, which you can select per-profile within the extension:

+*   **🖥️ Browser (JS) Backend (Default & Recommended):** This mode runs entirely within your browser.
+It uses the modern [File System Access API](https://developer.chrome.com/docs/capabilities/fs) to directly and safely read your project files and write changes back.
+    *   **Pros:** No Python or server setup required.
+It's the simplest and fastest way to get started.
+    *   **Cons:** Requires you to grant permission twice for first project, then sinle per each project folder you want to work with.

-*   **🖥️ A Local Flask Server (`app.py`):** This server runs on your machine and acts as the bridge to your filesystem.
+*   **🐍 Server Backend:** This optional mode uses a local Flask server (`app.py`) that you run on your machine.
+The extension communicates with this server to access your filesystem.
-    *   `/getcontext`: Scans a specified project directory, bundles all relevant source files into a single text block, and formats it as a prompt for the LLM.
-    *   `/deploycode`: Receives a shell script from the browser, creates an undo script, performs a security validation, and executes it to update your local files.
-This clears the "redo" history.
-    *   `/undo`: Executes the last generated undo script, moving the change to the "redo" history.
-    *   `/redo`: Executes the last "undone" action, moving it back to the "undo" history.
-    *   `/update`: Performs a `git pull` to update the JustCode application to the latest version.

-*   **🧩 Chrome Extension (`chrome_extension/`):** A user-friendly popup interface.
-    *   **Popup Interface:** Contains an input for the project path and the main action buttons: "Get Context," "Deploy Code," "Undo," and "Redo."
-    *   **Shortcuts:**
+    *   **Pros:** Can work with any project path you provide without needing per-folder browser permissions.
+    *   **Cons:** Requires Python and leaving a terminal process running in the background.

+The **Chrome Extension (`chrome_extension/`)** provides a unified user-friendly interface for both modes, including action buttons, profile management, and settings.

+### Shortcuts

 *   `Alt + ↑`: Open the extension popup.
 *   When the popup is open:
     *   `Alt + ←`: Trigger "Get Context" for the active profile.
     *   `Alt + →`: Trigger "Deploy Code" for the active profile.
     *   `Alt + R`: Trigger "Undo" for the active profile.
     *   `Alt + A`: Switch to the profile tab on the left (loops around).
     *   `Alt + S`: Switch to the profile tab on the right (loops around).

 > **Note on Shortcuts:** If the `Alt + ↑` shortcut to open the extension doesn't work, you may need to set or reset it.
 Go to `chrome://extensions/shortcuts` in your browser, find the "JustCode Extension", and assign your preferred shortcut for the "Open JustCode Popup" action.

 ## ↩️ Automatic Undo/Redo History